 The group exhibition “Inside Other Spaces.
-Environments by Women Artists 1956—1976” focuses on the history of environments in the period from the late nineteen fifties to the late nineteen seventies, highlighting women’s fundamental contributions to the field.
-It features the work of eleven female artists spanning three generations from Asia, Europe as well as North- and South America: Judy Chicago, Lygia Clark, Laura Grisi, Aleksandra Kašuba, Lea Lublin, Marta Minujín, Tania Mouraud, Maria Nordman, Nanda Vigo, Faith Wilding, and Tsuruko Yamazaki.
+Environments by Women Artists 1956—1976” highlights women’s fundamental contributions to history of environments and presents the work of eleven female artists spanning three generations from Asia, Europe as well as North- and South America: Judy Chicago, Lygia Clark, Laura Grisi, Aleksandra Kasuba, Lea Lublin, Marta Minujín, Tania Mouraud, Maria Nordman, Nanda Vigo, Faith Wilding, and Tsuruko Yamazaki.

-Environments are situated at the threshold between art, architecture and design, creating and transforming space but also inviting the spectator to enter, engage and interact with them.
-They became a major feature in the international art world, yet so far, their historiography centres almost exclusively on the United States, and partially Europe, as well as on the works of male artists.
-Since most environments were deconstructed or destroyed right after their display, “Inside Other Spaces” will be the first show of this kind ever realised, reconstructing the immersive art works, with the help of conservators, and based on archival material and heterogeneous sources such as photographs, architectural plans, reviews, materials’ lists and providers’ invoices.
-The outcome of a comprehensive three-year research process, “Inside Other Spaces” aims to signpost a different historiography, allowing for multiple, delocalised narratives through the lens of women artists, thereby bridging the gap between then and now.
+The term “environment” goes back to 1949 and was first used by Italian-Argentinian artist Lucio Fontana to describe his experimental new artworks, marked by a progressive and unconventional nature.
+In fact, environments are at the threshold between art, architecture, and design, they create and transform space.
+Their immersive and playful character invite the public to enter, engage, and interact with them.
+They quickly became a major feature in the international art world, yet so far, their historiography centres almost exclusively on the United States, and partially Europe, as well as on the works of male artists.
+Since most environments were deconstructed right after their display, “Inside Other Spaces” is the first show of its kind ever realised, reconstructing these immersive artworks, with the help of a network of researchers and conservators, and based on archival material and heterogeneous sources such as photographs, architectural plans, articles and reviews.
+The period goes from Tsuruko Yamazaki’s Red (蚊帳状立体作品) (Shape of Mosquito Net), 1956, up to 1976, the first historic review of environments, in the exhibition “Ambiente/Arte” by curator Germano Celant at the XXXVII Venice Biennale.
+The outcome of a three-year research process, the exhibition aims to signpost a different historiography, allowing for multiple, delocalised narratives through the lens of women artists, thereby bridging the gap between then and now.

-As with several shows within this season at Haus der Kunst, “Inside Other Spaces” looks to re-examine stories and histories and to highlight those that are missing from historic narratives.
-This exhibition reframes the artistic canon by presenting women’s fundamental role in the development of environments, which have gone on to have a lasting impact in the field of visual art.
+“Inside Other Spaces” looks to re-examine stories and histories and to highlight those that are missing from historic narratives.
+The exhibition reframes the artistic canon by presenting women’s fundamental role in the development of environments, which have gone on to have a lasting impact in the field of visual art.

 Curated by Andrea Lissoni and Marina Pugliese with Anne Pfautsch.